monstrenyatko/butler-arduino-library/README.md

 ------------
 - The HardwareSerial is used for debug purpose.
 - Serial speed is configured to `57600 bit/s`.
-- You can use command like `picocom -i -r -c -b 57600 <path to serial>` to get the output.
+- You can use command like `picocom -r -c -b 57600 <path to serial>` to get the output or `picocom -i -r -c -b 57600 <path to serial>` to avoid board reset (some times doesn't work).

 <br/>FYI: You must stop `picocom` by command `C-a C-q` if you are going to reload your Sketch to the board.

 Network Connection
 ------------------
 - The SoftwareSerial is used for communication with network.
-- Serial speed is configured to `57600 bit/s`.
+- Serial speed is configured to `9600 bit/s`.
 - Please connect the network device to pins 10(RX) and 11(TX) and do not forget about ground pin.
 - RAW MQTT packets are sent/received to/from serial.